Skip to main content

 Range

-Read a range of data from the SortedMap.
+Read a range of data in ascending order from the SortedMap.

 The start_key must be less than the end_key (if both are specified), and the results are returned in ascending key order.